PanicInitiative/panicbutton.io/_posts/fr/0001-01-01-help-using-02-configuration-01-contacts.md

 ---
-K00-version: 1
+version: 1
-K01-categories: help_using_configuration
+categories: help_using_configuration
-K02-toc: ""
+toc: ""
-K03-module: page_subsection
+module: page_subsection
-K04-slug: help_using_configuration_contacts
+slug: help_using_configuration_contacts
-K05-layout: post
+layout: post
-K06-lang: en
+lang: en
-K07-title: 'Setting Up Contacts'
+title: 'Setting Up Contacts'
-K08-heading: 'Setting Up Contacts'
+heading: 'Setting Up Contacts'
-K09-published: true
+published: true
-K10-alert: 'Panic Button is not a replacement for regular contact.
+alert: 'Panic Button is not a replacement for regular contact.
 Communicate regularly with your network and keep them informed of your planned whereabouts.'
-K11-section_order: 1
+section_order: 1

 ---